giuseppe-messi/python-online-shop-ordering-system/README.md

 })
 ```

-A poorly formatted item would have one of the mandatory values missing, some of the values have an unexpected type, or that item ID already exists.
+A poorly formatted item would have one of the mandatory values missing, some of the values could have a wrong type, or that the item ID already exists.

 #### Let's add a few more and print the store table!!!